 I haven’t slept through the night in years.
-It’s not every single night, I have cycles of sleeping through.
-But then there are a few consecutive times I wake up in the middle of the night.
+It feels that way, although it’s not the complete truth.
+There are times I sleep through.
+But lately I’ve woken up in the middle of most nights.
 A third of those wake ups are for the kid, the other are dog related and the last are just me, waking up.

 When I wake up of my own volition, I don’t even need to check and see what time it is.
 I know it’s somewhere between 3 and 4am.
 I use the time wisely, taking a slow shuffle walk through the house.
 Visit the restroom.
 Double check the locks on doors and glance out the window, the way they say you should for Neighborhood Watch purposes.
 Then it’s back to bed.